Quantum Mechanics in symmetry language: Fundamental randomness and probability

-Symmetrization over two subsystems means that due to similar preparation they are indistinguishable.
-From this expression we conclude that the probability for subsystems to be in $(i,j)$ state is $f(|a_ia_j|^2)$.
-On the other hand, because these subsystems are prepared independently, the mutual probability for the system to be in $(i,j)$ state is $f(|a_i|^2)f(|a_j|^2)$.
+From \ref{compsys} we conclude that the probability for subsystems to be in $(i,j)$ state is $f(|a_ia_j|^2)$.
+On the other hand, because these subsystems are prepared independently, the mutual probability for the system to be in state $(i,j)$ is $f(|a_i|^2)f(|a_j|^2)$.
 Therefore: \be f(|a_i|^2)f(|a_j|^2) = f(|a_i|^2|a_j|^2) \ee It has been proved~\cite{qmhardy} that the only function with such property is a positive power-law\footnote{More exactly, in~\cite{qmhardy} this theorem is proved for the case in which the function $f$ is applied to positive integer numbers.
-Isomorphy of integer and fractional numbers extends (\ref{mutualprob}) to them.
-Because fractional numbers are a dense subset of real numbers, the power-law form must be the unique solution for all real numbers as long as we assume $f$ is a smooth function with at most countable number of discontinuities.}: \be f(x) = x^\beta~,~\beta > 0 \ee Considering this property along with (\ref{coeffsum}) and (\ref{probsum}), it is straightforward to see that only $\beta = 1$ can satisfy all these relations.
+Isomorphy of integer and fractional numbers extends (\ref{mutualprob}) to rational numbers.
+However, because fractional numbers are a dense subset of real numbers, the power-law form must be the unique solution for all real numbers as long as we assume that $f$ is a smooth function with at most countable number of discontinuities.}.
+Thus: \be f(x) = x^\beta~,~\beta > 0 \ee Considering this property along with (\ref{coeffsum}) and (\ref{probsum}), it is straightforward to see that only $\beta = 1$ can satisfy all these relations.
 Therefore, $f (|a_i|^2) =|a_i|^2$ is the only possible expression for the probability of pointer states.
 When the basis is normalized, coefficients $|a_i|^2$ form a $(n-1)$ simplex similar to classical systems.
-We remind that no condition on the dimension of the configuration space is imposed.
-When $n \longrightarrow \infty$, equations (\ref{probsum}) and (\ref{fform}) impose $L^2$ integrability condition on the state space.
-Therefore, it must be a Hilbert space.
-This completes the proof that axioms presented in Sec. \ref{sec:qmaxioms} leads to standard quantum mechanics, and from this point there is no difference between the latter and the construction of quantum mechanics according to axioms (\ref{poststate}) to (\ref{postsymmbr}) except that these axioms related the whole structure of quantum mechanics to symmetries.
+We remind that no condition on the dimension of the configuration space is imposed in the above argument.
+Thus, when $n \longrightarrow \infty$, equations (\ref{probsum}) and (\ref{fform}) impose $L^2$ integrability condition on the state space and it must be a Hilbert space.
+This completes the proof that axioms presented in Sec. \ref{sec:qmaxioms} leads to standard quantum mechanics, and from this point there is no difference between the latter and the construction of quantum mechanics according to axioms (\ref{poststate}) to (\ref{postsymmbr}) except that these axioms relate the foundation of quantum mechanics to symmetries.